LuLuEhret/Field_Sentry/README.md

 OR

-- run directly from within a python IDE
+- Run directly from within a python IDE

 ## Editing the configuration